diku-dk/futhark-sc20/benchmarks/README.md

 implementations are large, complex, and fragile, and unfortunately not packaged.

-* [prototype](prototype/) contains a Futhark implementation of the histograms computed by [the prototype](../prototype/).
-It does not correspond to any part of the paper and is provided only in case of interest.

 * [cub](cub/) contains Futhark and CUB implementations of histogram computations, corresponding to section IV.B of the paper.